Maker Protocol Technical Docs

 As mentioned above, the Maker instance can be used in read-only mode, if you just want to read data from the blockchain without signing any transactions.
 Simply omit the privateKey option.

-You can start in read-only mode and still add an account with the ability to sign transactions later on.
+You can start in read-only mode and still with the ability to sign transactions later on.